 In 2015, the Library acquired the entire archives of the Rocky Mountain News, adding some 300,000 photographs to our Digital Collections, along with printed material that will take years to process.
 Here is more about The Rocky Mountain News at the Denver Public Library.

 The original Henry White Warren Library, E. 34th Ave and High St, was the first branch of the Denver Public Library system.
 It was financed through a grant from the Andrew Carnegie Corporation and was named for Bishop Warren (1831-1912), scholar, author, and nationally prominent churchman in the Methodist Episcopal Church.
-He founded the Gammon Theological School for Negroes, Atlanta, and was the first Iliff Theological Seminary president here.
+He founded the Gammon School of Theology in Atlanta, which has a long history of educating African Americans in the field of ministry; he was also the first Iliff Theological Seminary president here.

 The Warren Branch opened in the summer of 1913, an Italianate, tile-roofed Fisher Brothers design, of buff brick and Indiana limestone.
 Denver artist Allen True did the interior decoration, including a six-by-eight foot mural in the adult reader's room, depicting a campfire scene with covered wagons and people singing.